 We see a group of hikers heading up a snowfield below us, and once we’re finished eating our disappointing lunches, we gallop down the snowfield to begin what I am pretty sure is the longest downhill of the entire trail.
 Three miles (4.8 km) after eating lunch we met back up with the official CDT.

 It’s only 2,600 ft / 790 m of descent, but it’s certainly the largest in Wyoming thus far (if you know anything to the contrary, please let me know).
 We have a couple more river crossings as I suspect our time in the Winds is coming to an end.

 We pass two southbound CDT hikers who flip-flopped earlier on in the trail and who road walked around the Wind River Range earlier in the year.
 Why you would road walk around one of the greatest sections of the trail is beyond me.
 However, according to their report, a lot of people ended up doing this due to snow.

 We get down into what I can only assume is called the Green River Valley and have nearly 10 mi / 16 km of flat hiking ahead of us.
 We nearly miss the epic-looking Squaretop Mountain as you have to turn around to see it if you’re hiking northbound.

 Don’t forget to stop and turn around every once in a while (and take pictures of your fellow hikers).

-Once we're into the valley, we start to see a lot of other hikers.
+Once we’re in the valley, we start to see a lot of other hikers.
 Must be near a trailhead.
-The sun's going down and the mosquitoes are terrible, but once it starts getting dark the bugs let up a bit.
+The sun’s going down and the mosquitoes are terrible, but once it starts getting dark the bugs let up a bit.